xtfo-Flame-Master/New-thing/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am llor Kcir I know the dedliest attack move.
+This was banned in 30 states in america.